 The most common way to remove aromatic compounds (essential oil) from a plant is steam distillation.
 The steam moves through the plant material during the steam distillation process.
 The mixture of hot steam and gentle pressure allows microscopic protective sacs to release the essential oil.

 Why is Ortho Nitrophenol steam volatile?

-O-Nitrophenol forms intramolecular H bond whereas molecules of P-Nitrophenol get associated through intermolecular H bond.
+O-Nitrophenol forms an intramolecular H bond whereas molecules of P-Nitrophenol get associated through an intermolecular H bond.
 During boiling, the strong intermolecular H bonding increases the boiling point but intramolecular H bonding cannot do so.
 Therefore, O-Nitrophenol is more steam volatile than P-Nitrophenol.